intel/nlp-training-and-inference-openvino/question-answering-bert-qat/README.md

   ```
   kubectl logs <pod_name>
   ```
-  2. The client can send in grpc request to server through Hugging Face API user application using the openvino_optimum image .
+  2. The client can send in grpc request to server.
    For more details on the OpenVINO™ Model Server Adapter API [here](https://docs.openvino.ai/latest/omz_model_api_ovms_adapter.html) Find the ip address of the system where the OpenVINO™ Model Server has been deployed.
-  3. Change the 'registry' tag  & 'hostname' in the commnad below before running
+  3. Change the  'hostname' in the commnad below before running

  'hostname' : hostname of the node where the OpenVINO™ Model Server has been deployed.
- 'registry' : It should be local or private registry address.
-If using local registry, edit it to "localhost:5000".
  ```
    kubectl get nodes